Skip to main content

 Terms

-This is a tiered savings account, where the 3.75% APY requires meeting the $5,000 balance requirement.
-Lower balances earn an APY of 0.25%.Eligibility restricted to select states.
+This is a tiered savings account, where the stated APY requires meeting the $5,000 balance requirement.
+Lower balances earn a lower APY.Eligibility restricted to select states.

 Features